Cars & Churchill: Blood, Sweat & Gears (1) Mors the Pity

-A Menace on the Road
+Menace on the road

-Jumping the Queue
+Jumping the queue

 Off they went, flat-out.
 At Croydon, they encountered road repairs and a queue of cars.
 Suddenly, Thompson recalled, they were off the road, “progressing right down the sidewalk [pavement].
-We got into a nice mess in no time and had to make an abrupt stop (Churchill was unusually good in the technique of an abrupt stop.)”
+We got into a nice mess in no time and had to make an abrupt stop.
+(Churchill was unusually good in the technique of an abrupt stop.)”

 “Then the majesty of the constable’s office and the disgusting guilt of the violator brought forth, in gentle sarcasm, a caution that withered Churchill and kept him silent clear to the Channel.
 ‘Do try to stay in the road, sir.’”

 By the late 1920s, no doubt to the relief of drivers on the London-Westerham road, Churchill had quit driving.
 But he often rode “up front” with his new chauffeur, Sam Howes.
 One foggy night in the Wolseley tourer, they could not read a road sign.
 Churchill stooped, “made a back,” and told Howes to climb on to read the directions.
-“I’m sure that few if any gentlemen on his level would have bent down for me to stand on their back,” Howes recalled.
+Howes was sure few “gentlemen on his level would have bent down for me to stand on their back.”
+Continued in Part 2….